nickirk/pymes/README.md

 you need to build the CTF before using pymes.

 ## Building CTF
-**Some legacy parts of the code still relies on CTF library, which will be removed in the future, as the library is not constantly well maintained.
-Newly added modules like scf do not have this dependency.**

 Building instructions can be found at https://github.com/cyclops-community/ctf.
 Because of popular demand we outline the steps and some useful tips in the following.